Training Model: A Practitioner-Scholar Program

 Curriculum and Degree Requirements

-The Fresno campus offers an MA degree in Organization Behavior (MAOB) emphasizing the psychological principles of behavior that focus on individual and group performance within an organizational setting.
+The MA in Organization Behavior (MAOB) emphasizes the psychological principles of behavior that focus on individual and group performance within an organizational setting.
 The program has been developed with the needs of the professional adult learner in mind and is accessible to adults with multiple responsibilities.
 The intensive weekend format makes it possible for students to attend from locations other than California and the greater San Joaquin Valley.

-The graduate program in Organizational Behavior is a 17-month program.
-Most students begin the program in the Spring; however, students who wish to enroll in the Fall do so in consultation with the Program Director.
+The MAOB program is 17-months in length and requires completion of 34 units.
+Most students begin the program in the Spring; however, students who wish to enroll in the Fall may do so in consultation with the Program Director.
 Courses are offered once a month in a weekend format on Friday evening, Saturday, and Sunday.
 Course work includes pre work, interim assignments, and post course work assignments.
 Students are expected to have basic knowledge of the course content upon entering the first weekend of a designated course.

 MAOB students are not required to take statistics courses or write a research thesis.
 A competency exam is administered at the completion of the MAOB degree for entry into the PsyD program.